 January.
 Quite mild.
 There was some unexpected light snow in southern central England on Saturday 6th.
 There was a notable snowstorm in the south on the 8-9th, affecting a large area of the country from North Wales down to the southeast of England Snow started in Southampton just before 2 pm.
 By the next morning in some areas there were drifts 3 m deep, with strong SE winds, and level snow of up to 30 cm in mid Wales, with 10 cm of cover over a wide area.
 After the cold start the month became much more mild from the 13th.
 The Clyde Valley storm in Glasgow on the night of 14-15th killed 20 people (9 in Glasgow alone) and injured 40 others, with over 1000 homes damaged.
 Electricity was lost across most of the city.
 50 or so had to be abolished.
 The damage was said to resemble the effects of the Clyde Blitz in March 1941.
 The storm affected much of the north of Britain.
 At Glasgow the average wind speed between 2 and 3 am was 61 mph, with a gust of 102 mph; there was a gust of 117mph recorded on Tiree; and Great Dun Fell in Cumbria recorded a gust of 133 mph, at the time the highest recorded in Britain.
 Tornadoes were reported.
 Pressure dropped very quickly on the 14th as mild Atlantic air met a cold block over Europe, and as the depression passed, pressure rose very quickly (18.5 mbars in three hours at Stornoway).

 February.
 Cold and largely dry but with some heavy snowfalls.
-There was a paticularly heavy snowstorm over the west Midlands on the 5th.
+There was a paticularly heavy snowstorm over the Midlands on the 5-6 th, particularly in the west.
 Heavy snow fell at Keele for 12 hours, giving 37 cm.
 Crewe station was blocked.
 Many roads blocked, particularly in Staffs.
-Up to 45 cm of snow in some places.
+There were up to 45 cm of snow in some places, such as North Staffordshire.
 There was widespread disruption to traffic in Birmingham; but only a little way away, in Nottingham, the precipitation fell as rain.
 I don't remember these events at all - nor do I remember snow from the following February.
 Apparently it wasn't that cold, and not really predicted.
 In fact, rather oddly, I can't remember any snow in the 60s other than 1963.

 March.
 There was widespread snow in Scotland on the 17th, with up to 15cm.
 Then all change as there was a notable warm spell at the end of the month.
 The equal record maximum temperature for March, 25.0C, was reached on the 29th at Cromer and Santon Downham (Thetford) in Norfolk, and 24.9C was recorded at East Dereham (Norfolk).
 Indeed 25.6C was recorded at Mepal (Cambridgeshire) that day, although there is some question about the reliability of this figure.
 The high temperatures resulted mainly from a warm southerly airflow.
 Unlike the heatwave of three years earlier, this one stayed mild at night.
 Four days later Arctic air swept back in and it was snowing in London!
 The record daily rainfall for the month of March of 164.3 mm was set at Glen Etive on the 26th.